 At the southernmost tip of Southeast Sulawesi is Wakatobi National Park, which comprises part of the Tukangbesi islands and some of Indonesia’s best diving sites.
 With around 400 different species of corals and almost 1,000 fish species, it is one of the most biodiverse in the world.
-Beside diving, you can visit Pulau Wangi with picturesque harbor and night market, explore Pulau Kaledupa’s thick forest and Ambeua villa or head to Pulau Hoga for the Tomia fishermen’s villages.
-Pulau Kaledupa probably has the best preserved reef, while Hoga is the least inhabited island.
+Besides diving, you can visit Pulau Wangi with picturesque harbour and night market, explore Pulau Kaledupa’s thick forest and Ambeua villa or head to Pulau Hoga for the Tomia fishermen’s villages.
+Pulau Kaledupa probably has the best-preserved reef, while Hoga is the least inhabited island.

 Contrasts of South Sulawesi And Bali

 Think terrain, temples and tribes!
 Fascinating traditions, magnificent scenery: a journey of a lifetime.

 Fly direct from the UK to Indonesia, uncovering the fascinating cultures and breathtaking scenery of both Bali and Sulawesi in two weeks.

 Java in Depth with Sulawesi Adventure